ShedAndy/AGOLBackup/README.md

 ## Backup tagged hosted feature services on ArcGIS Online to File Geodatabases.

-A script to backup hosted feature services on ArcGIS Online that have been previously given a specific tag.
+A script to backup hosted feature services on ArcGIS Online that have previously been given a specific tag (e.g. "BackMeUp").
 This script is designed to be run e.g. nightly as a scheduled task.
-If a hosted feature service to be backed up has already been successfully backed up since it was last edited, then the script will not attempt to back it up.
-Backups are downloaded to a specified folder, and filed by the services' name and then by date of the backup.
-A log of the each run of the script is saved in a ./logs folder and a history of successfully backed up services with their locations is saved in the download folder.
+If a hosted feature service to be backed up has already been successfully backed up since it was last edited, then the script will not attempt to back it up again.
+Backups are downloaded to ./backups in the specified output (download) folder, and are filed by the services' name, and then by the date of the backup.
+A csv log of the each run of the script is saved in a ./logs folder, and a csv index of last successful backed ups, with their locations, is saved in the download folder.

-As a minium before running, you need to set the following parameters at the start of the script (all above line 63): username and password - for your portal tag - the tag that you have used on AGOL to label the services you'd like to back up download_location - where the outputs will be saved
+As a minium before running, you need to set the following parameters at the start of the script (all above line 55): username and password - for your portal tag - the tag that you have used on AGOL to label the services you'd like to back up download_location - where the outputs will be saved